‘Days Of Our Lives’ Spoilers: Abby Discovers Her Baby Is Missing, Chloe’s Caught Between Two Men

 It seems both men want to keep Chloe safe, and are concerned for her well being, but she’ll have to decide between them.
 Will she go with Brady, whom she has a long and loving history with?
 Perhaps she’ll feel more comfortable with Stefan, despite his villain status in Salem, since he’s already saved her life.

-Days of our Lives fans will also get a peek at Sarah Horton (Lindsey Godfrey), as she tries to make amends with Eric Brady (Greg Vauhgan).
+Days of Our Lives fans will also get a peek at Sarah Horton (Lindsey Godfrey), as she tries to make amends with Eric Brady (Greg Vaughan).